ytterdorr/DynWeb_Proj/README.md

 # DynWeb_Proj

-Project for course in Dynamical Web Apps.
+Project for a course in Dynamical Web Applications.

-Expects to have images in separate folder not tracked.